Firth Concrete: Products

 Firth products are divided into three product groups.

 Certified concrete

-Firth has supplied concrete to large scale New Zealand projects such as: The Museum of New Zealand – Te Papa Tongarewa, The Auckland Sky Tower and Wellington's Westpac Trust Stadium.
-Latest project: The Victoria Park Tunnel in Auckland.
+Firth has supplied concrete to large scale New Zealand projects such as: The Museum of New Zealand – Te Papa Tongarewa, The Auckland Sky Tower, The Victoria Park Tunnel in Auckland and Wellington's Westpac Trust Stadium.
+Latest projects include: Taxiway Mike at Auckland Airport and wind farm projects in Northland and Otago.

 Masonry products

-Firth produces: masonry blocks, pavers, retaining wall products and bricks.
-It can make to order special mixes with specified colours, abrasion-resistance qualities, strengths and mix designs.
+Firth produces: masonry blocks, pavers, retaining wall products and bricks using locally sourced natural aggregates with Golden Bay EcoSure cement.
+It can make to order; special mixes with specified colours, abrasion-resistance qualities, high strength commercial masonry and bespoke mix designs using unique coloured or types of aggregates.
+The dry-cast manufacturing technique, used at their 6 plants, creates dimensionally accurate masonry products at scale.